pammacdotnet/TypstPaper/paper.typ

 / Activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled in the #Pintorita package.
 However due to inherited Wasm limitations, these diagrams can significantly increase compilation time, i.e., up to several seconds.
 As an example, @fig:compiler was also created with this package.

 #figure(
-  placement: none,
-  text(font: "Liberation Sans", chronos.diagram(width: 59.8%, {
+  text(font: "Liberation Sans", chronos.diagram(width: 59%, {
     import chronos: *
     _par("a", display-name: "alice", show-bottom: false, color: blue-unir-soft) _par("b", display-name: "bob", show-bottom: false, color: blue-unir-soft)